 The Atlantic Road is a 4-mile long stretch of road between the towns of Kristiansund and Molde, the two main population centers in the county of Møre og Romsdal in Fjord Norway.
 The road starts approximately 18 miles southwest of Kristiansund and ends 29 miles north of Molde.

 The Atlantic Road zigzags across low bridges that jut out over the sea, linking the islands between Molde (famous for its annual jazz festival in July) and Kristiansund in the western fjords.
-The Hustadvika is an infamous stretch of ocean and when in storm it is truly dramatic.
-In calmer weather you might spot whales and seals, writes the British newspaper The Guardian (April 25, 2006).
+The Hustadvika bay is next to an infamous stretch of ocean and is truly dramatic during a storm.
+In calmer weather you might spot whales and seals, writes the British newspaper The Guardian (25 April 2006).

-Chosen as "Norway's construction of the century" in 2005, the road links together small coastal communities.
+Chosen as "Norway's construction of the century" in 2005, the road links small coastal communities.
 From the town of Kristiansund, the Atlantic Road is only a 30-minute drive through the Atlantic Ocean Tunnel.
-After passing the tunnel you cross the island of Averøy with Kvernes Stave Church, the very scenic west side of the island, and the incredible coastline out towards Hustadvika.
+After passing the tunnel you cross the island of Averøy with Kvernes Stave Church, the very scenic west side of the island, and the incredible coastline towards Hustadvika bay.

 The Atlantic Road has been awarded the status national tourist route because of the architecture of the road and the bridges, and the incredible coastline it passes through.

 Viewpoints along the road

 There are several panoramic view- and rest areas with facilities in bold architectural forms along the Atlantic Road.
 Here you can experience both nature and architecture in great interaction.
 Some of the viewing platforms are also popular with anglers.